RominaCaballero/QE-Bootcamp/README.md

 - Open IntelliJ IDEA and select **File > Open**.
 - Navigate to the folder where the repository is cloned and open the project.

-3. Run the program:

-- For Task One:
-   - Locate the `homeworkExercises.TaskOne.java` file in the `src` folder.
-   - Right-click on the `homeworkExercises.TaskOne.java` file and select **Run** to execute the program.
+3. Locate the folder you wanna work with and the select the file.

-- For Task Two:
-    - Locate the `homeworkExercises.TaskTwo.java` file in the `src` folder.
-    - Right-click on the `homeworkExercises.TaskTwo.java` file and select **Run** to execute the program.
+4. Select **Run** to execute the program!